 - at least 90% of the value and number of the issued and outstanding shares, having full voting rights under all circumstances, of the capital stock of the particular corporation are owned by:

-Generally, two corporations are considered to be closely related if at least 90% of the value and number of the issued and outstanding shares of the capital stock of one of the corporations, having full voting rights under all circumstances, are owned by:
+In generally, two corporations are considered to be closely related if at least 90% of the value and number of the issued and outstanding shares, having full voting rights under all circumstances, of the capital stock of one of the corporations are owned by, and under proposed changes, at least 90% of the shareholder votes in respect of every corporate matter of that corporation are held and controlled by:

 - the other corporation;